 The Ruger 10/22 – The prepper’s rifle

-For the standard rifle you will find a ten round rotary magazine.
+For the standard rifle, you will find a ten-round rotary magazine.
 However, there are also rotary magazines with only five rounds, designed by Ruger for the states that have magazine restrictions.
 It is a versatile rifle that can be easily customized.
-You won’t find anything else on the market that has so many options in terms of accessories and customization.
-The Ruger 10/22 comes in six basic models and are available in hardwood, laminated wood or synthetic stocks.
-This is a quality .22 caliber rifle and is an excellent choice as your first gun purchase since you may customize it as you like due to the aftermarket parts available out there.
+You won’t find anything else on the market that has so many options regarding accessories and customization.
+The Ruger 10/22 comes in six basic models and are available in hardwood, laminated wood, or synthetic stocks.
+It is one of the guns every prepper should own.

 The Glock 19 – An Everyday Guard Dog

-You can leave it like that and hide one of the major parts in a different location.
+You can leave it like that and hide one of the significant parts in a different location.
 This will prevent anyone (especially children and youngsters) from using it.
 It is advertised by the Austrian company as a “Safe Pistol” due to its three safety mechanism that protects the gun from discharging accidentally.

-The Glock 19 is compact handgun easy to handle even by the beginners.
+The Glock 19 is a compact handgun easy to handle even by beginners.
 The 9mm round, it’s easy to control and is a very popular round, making it easy to stockpile.
 The size of this handgun makes it easy to conceal and the weight doesn’t pose a problem.

 The Remington 870 – A nightmare for every home invader

 The shotgun can be single-barreled, double-barreled or a combination of the two.
-The size of these guns can range from very small to very large with a barrel diameter ranging from .22 inch to 2 inches.
+The size of these guns can range from very small to very large.
+They have a barrel diameter ranging from .22 inch to 2 inches.
 The role of this weapon change depending on the type of ammunition (shells) being used.

 The Remington 870 shotgun is one of the most popular home defense shotguns today.
-It still holds the record for best-selling shotgun in history.
+It still holds the record for the best-selling shotgun in history.
 It is a 12 gauge, pump-action gun that requires the user to grip the pump and pull the shell into firing position with a quick pull back on the pump.

 Related reading: Choosing the best survival gun for your prepping plans